1. Create Case

 We want to monitor solution progress by observing force coefficients.

-Estimated computation time for 2 processors: 10 minutes
+Estimated computation time for serial mode: 15 minutes

 Check if solution converges by observing stabilization of forces on the propeller boundary.